betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 decision to implement a digital auto-pilot (DAP).
 The second was the design of the memory sub-system.
 The third was the 1967 fire of Apollo 1.

-# Apollo Mission Worklow: The AGC had an App for That
+# AGC *Apps* and Apollo Mission Workflow
-Flying to the moon and returning safely involved
-*long periods of boredom punctuated by moments of shear terror*.
-A mission was divided into phases by *velocity change maneuvers*.
-For each manuever, there was a cooresponding program to handle it.
-In addition, time crtical maneuvers such as lunar landing, rendevouse and docking and re-entry required special sequences of programs working together.
-For every phase of the mission, there was an *app* for that.
-But, whole programs utilized smaller sub-routines that performed highly specialized operations.

-A lunar mission was divided into phases by *velocity change manuevers*.
-For each manuever, *there was an app for that*; there was a cooresponding program in the AGC to manage the manuever.
-For time crtical maneuvers such as lunar landing, rendevouse & docking and re-entry, several programs worked in sequence.
-By far the most time-critical sequence of manuevers occured during lunar landing.
-Lunar landing was divided into 4 distinct phases
+Flying to the moon and returning safely involved *long periods of boredom punctuated by moments of extreme peril*.
+A mission was divided into phases by *velocity change maneuvers* or *burns* of the main engines.
+For each manuever, there was a cooresponding program, called a *major mode* in the AGC to handle it.
+Time crtical maneuvers such as lunar landing, rendevouse and docking and re-entry involved multiple programs working in sequence.
+For every phase of the mission, in today's parlance we'd say *there was an app for that*.

+Development of a *major mode* software program began by understanding the equations of motion governing the particular phase of spaceflight and then outline computational approaches utilizing available spacecraft sensors, controls and engines to affect the desired outcomes and in specified computer time and space (memory) requirements.
+The minimum time an RCS thruster could be fired was 14 milli-seconds.
+The LEM descent engine could not operate

+equations of motion
+of design and planning, development of the equations of motion, identification of goals and constraints (usually fuel consumption), prototypes code on IBM and Honeywell mainframes

+As mission software evolved...

+By far the most critical sequence of manuevers occured during lunar landing.
+Lunar landing was divided into 4 phases depending on the amount and type of control the pilot required.
+Powered Descent (P63), Approach (P64), Terminal Descent (P66), Touchdown (P68)

-- Powered Descent (P63)
+- Powered Descent / Braking Phase (P63)
+  - Fully auotmatic
+  - Pilots compare state to cheat sheet prediction
+- Approach Phase (P64)
+  - Pilot can re-designate landing target for auto to hit
+  - Pilot controls rate of descent
+- Terminal Descent (P66)
+  - Auto Descent (P65)
+  - Full Manual (P67)
+- Touchdown (P68)

+The sequence of operations the software needed to perform during these 4 phases were... small *ullage* burn of the RCS thrusters to force main engine fuel to bottom of the tank, countdown and pilot **PRO**ceed acknowledgement to descent engine start up at 10% thrust, gimbaling main engine around to detect center of mass, throttle up to 96% thrust at 26 seconds maintaining windows down attitude, yaw-around to windows up attitude at about 6 minutes into descent, maintaining orientation for communication with Houston, maintaining landing radar lock on the lunar surface, maintaining spacecraft attitude with DAP, responding to pilot inputs on the keyboard, joystick or other controls and updating cockpit displays and status lights.
+So, although the *main* program (major mode) the AGC was running during each phase was P63-\>P64-\>P66, the AGC would typically be running several other (a maximum of 8 simultaneous programs) programs to perform other functions.
+Although the spacecraft is no longer in motion at the moment of touchdown, the main engine is still running, the DAP is still furiously trying to maintain attitude.
+The astronauts need to perform a

+the DAP is still trying to maintain spacecraft attitude even though it is no longer moving there are a number of time-critical tasks to astronauts needed to perform

 For any particular maneuver, factors impacting program development were considerable.
 They included zero gravity fuel slosh, changing center of mass due to fuel consumption,